A dynamical inflaton coupled to strongly interacting matter: Model

 The $-3\,H(t)\,\phi '(t)$ in Eq.~\eqref{eq:Feq3} is the standard friction term that brings the inflaton to rest, but we note that with the holographic coupling the scalar VEV $\mathcal{O}_{\rm QFT}$ also contributes.
 Importantly, both $\mathcal{E}_{\rm QFT}$ and $\mathcal{O}_{\rm QFT}$ depend on the full bulk geometry, including explicit dependencies on $\phi(t)$, $\phi '(t)$, $a(t)$ and $a'(t)$.
 In addition, $\mathcal{O}_{\rm QFT}$, $\mathcal{E}_{\rm QFT}$ and $\mathcal{P}_{\rm QFT}$ are not independent, but related via the trace Ward identity

 where $\mathcal{A}$ is the conformal anomaly~\cite{Henningson:1998gx,Papadimitriou:2011qb}.
-The variational principle in holography with dynamical boundary conditions, the holographic renormalization of $S_{\rm hol}$, together with the resulting expressions for $\mathcal{E}_{\rm QFT}$, $\mathcal{P}_{\rm QFT}$, $\mathcal{O}_{\rm QFT}$ and the corresponding anomaly corrected Ward identities as well as the thermodynamic properties of the holographic QFT are given in Appendices~\ref{app:VP}\,-\,\ref{app:hQFT}.
+The variational principle in holography with dynamical boundary conditions, the holographic renormalization of $S_{\rm hol}$, together with the resulting expressions for $\mathcal{E}_{\rm QFT}$, $\mathcal{P}_{\rm QFT}$, $\mathcal{O}_{\rm QFT}$ and the corresponding anomaly corrected Ward identities as well as the thermodynamic properties of the holographic QFT are given in the Supplemental Material.